 Nourish - 8 Great Reasons to Eat More Fat

-Omega 3’s balance your blood sugars and help to reduce inflammation, making for less energy spikes and sugar cravings throughout the day.
-MCT fats (multi chain triglycerides) are easier to break down and convert to energy than saturated fats, giving your body more energy to burn, thus increasing the metabolism.
+Omega 3’s balance your blood sugars and help to reduce inflammation.
+This means less energy spikes and sugar cravings throughout the day.
+MCT fats (medium chain triglycerides) are easier to break down and convert to energy than saturated fats.
+This gives your body more energy to burn, thus increasing the metabolism.

 Believe it or not, our brain comprises of 60% fat!
 Surprise surprise – in order for our brains to work optimally, we need to be consuming plenty of healthy fats.
 A diet high in monounsaturated fats significantly changes the fat profile around the brain and increases acetylcholine production.
-Acetylcholine is responsible for enhanced learning and an increase in cognitive function which could also potentially lower the risk for Alzheimers.
-Get your omega fats from high quality fish oils or flaxseed oil.
-Nordic Naturals Fish Oils have no nasty fishy taste or aftertaste!
+Acetylcholine is responsible for enhanced learning and an increase in cognitive function.
+Interestingly, this could also potentially lower the risk of Alzheimer’s.
+Get your omega fats from high-quality fish oil, algae oil, krill oil or flaxseed oil.

 !
 Fish oil supplements are used by many to improve joint mobility and ease pain, but how does it work?
 Well, as we have already mentioned, omega oils are anti-inflammatory which helps any inflammation within the tissues around the joint.
 Research has shown that the same pathway that triggers inflammation in arthritis can also be stopped by omega 3’s.

 Eating a diet rich in saturated fats can keep you fuller for longer, thus preventing sugar spikes and over-snacking.
 As discussed earlier, it can also help to boost your metabolism – yay!